 reformat_GSOD() - this function takes individual station files from the local disk and re-formats them returning a data frame.

-nearest_stations() - this function returns a vector of station IDs that fall within the given radius (kilometres) of a point given as latitude and longitude.
+nearest_stations() - this function returns a vector of station IDs that fall within the given radius (kilometres) of a point given as latitude and longitude in order from nearest to farthest.

 update_station_list() - this function downloads the latest station list from the NCEI’s server updates the package’s internal database of stations and their metadata.